tymoxx/repeet-firebase/ReadMe.md

-Update a function:
+## Firebase Functions
+located in `/functions`

+To update the function,
 edit `/functions/index.js`

-run `firebase deploy --only functions`
+To deploy run `firebase deploy --only functions`

+## Firebase Hosting
+located in `/public`

+To deploy run `firebase deploy --only hosting`